 The main ingredients of Natillas de Leche are quite simple: milk, eggs, sugar, and flour.

-When making the classic flavor, vanilla is added into the recipe.
+When making the classic flavor, vanilla is added to the recipe.
 Other recipes call for cinnamon and lemon.

 Pantxineta is another dessert on the list of Spanish pastries hailing from Basque.
 Pantxineta means “custard slice.”